 My name is Rosie Rhine and I live and work out of my home in Vancouver, Washington.
 I’ve been quilting since 1973 when I made my first quilt, a log cabin quilt made from material saved from shirts I made for my four little boys, each piece cut out the old fashioned way – with scissors.

 In 2006, I started Rhino Quilting, using a newly acquired long arm machine to quilt for myself and others.
 Since then the company has grown year by year, and I now have a steady clientele.
+My main occupation is making quilts for others from start to finish, although I do occasionally quilt for others on my long arm machine.

 Specialization: Bereavement and Memory Quilts